 Figure 7: A) ln K versus 1/T. The slope of the fit corresponds to –Q/R and allows for determination of the activation energy.
 B) Activation energy as obtained for 2≤n≤15.

-Figure 7B shows how the calculated Q increases almost linearly with increasing n.
+Figure 7B shows how the calculated Q(n)=Qn increases almost linearly with increasing n.
 For n=2 a positive slope was obtained, resulting in a negative activation energy (Q2 = -0.3 kJ/mol), which is in disagreement with the observed kinetics.
 To account for the uncertainty induced by the spread in grain sizes at a given temperature and time, and the relatively small number of data points, an error of ±2 is suggested for the exponent n.
 Thus, assuming n=7±2, the activation energy for grain growth in Mg-9Al thin films is Q= 31.1 ± 13.4 kJ/mol.
 Choosing a large value of n, e.g. as large as 15, does not make a lot of sense, as the quality of the fit is (if not significantly) decreasing for large n in every case (see Fig. 6A) and there is no reason to expect such a large value of n.
-Even for this extreme assumption, the corresponding activation energy was calculated to be Q15= 85 kJ/mol, which is still below the activation energyfor grain growth in pure Mg [24].
+Even for this extreme assumption, the corresponding activation energy was calculated to be Q15= 85 kJ/mol, which is still below the activation energy of 92 kJ/mol for grain growth in pure Mg [24].

 Discussion